Drapegnik/env/jetbrains/templates/readme.md

 ***

 ### > `for`
-> Iterate elements of array
+> Iterate elements of an array
 ```js
 for (let $INDEX$ = 0; $INDEX$ < $ARRAY$.length; $INDEX$++) {
   let $VAR$ = $ARRAY$[$INDEX$];